mayank1206/Warehouse-management-system/README.md

 # Warehouse management system
-It is not fully develop I made it just for practicing sql and netbeens
+It shopor warehouse management system which is made using java